 I. Field of Mining

 Radioisotopes provide great benefits in the field of mining.
 In petroleum mining, radioisotopes help to find traces of water in rock layers.
-In petroleum drilling it is usually only a portion of the petroleum that can be extracted by utilizing pressure from within the earth.
+In petroleum drilling, it is usually only a portion of the petroleum that can be extracted by utilizing pressure from within the earth.
 If the pressure is exhausted or insufficient, additional pressure is required to facilitate its taking.
 The addition of this pressure can be done dating how to flood the oil basin with water known as flooding.
 Water is injected into it by drilling a new well.
-In this water injection process it is necessary to ensure that the water that is inserted into the rock layers actually enters the desired oil basin.
+In this water injection process, it is necessary to ensure that the water that is inserted into the rock layers actually enters the desired oil basin.
 Here radioisotopes play a role.
-Radioisotopes cobalt-57, cobalt-58 and cobalt-60 in the form of hexacyanocobaltate complex ions are the solution.
+Radioisotopes cobalt-57, cobalt-58, and cobalt-60 in the form of hexacyanocobaltate complex ions are the solution.
 This ion will move together with the injection water so that the direction of the water movement can be detected by detecting the presence of the cobalt radioisotope.
-Radiosotopes of cobalt-60 in the form of hexacyanocobaltate have been successfully made in the Puspiptek Serpong area of Tangerang and ready for use.
+Radioisotopes of cobalt-60 in the form of hexacyanocobaltate has been successfully made in the Puspiptek Serpong area of Tangerang and ready for use.

 Radioactive tritium and cobalt 60 are used to trace underground oil flows and then determine the best strategy to inject water into the wells.
 This will force out the remaining oil in sacs that have not previously been lifted.
 Millions of additional barrels of crude oil have been obtained in this way.

 Currently radioactive is used by industry.
 For example, the fertilizer industry, or even used by companies looking for new sources of petroleum resources in the bowels of the earth.
 In the industrial field, nuclear technology is already widely used, for example for sterilization, material quality testing, construction, and more.